JJ/hoborg/text/text.md

 the capitalist system started to exploit my juvenile skills back there in awful California of awful America.

+But I am jumping over myself.
+Let me tell you how it all started.

 Who wants a mechanical man?
 -------------------------------------------